DanielsWebDevelopment/Drivefleet/README.md

 # Welcome to Drive Fleet!
 (Built with React Js)

-### Drive feels allows users to view different types of tesla model from,
+### Drive feels allows users to view different types of tesla models from,
 ### the tesla model X to the tesla modelS Preformaance,

 This project was built to improve my react knowledge when developing this site,